 What Does an Email Scam Look Like?

-The bogus emails often include the pastor’s or teacher’s name and a legitimate-looking email address.
+Bogus emails often include the pastor’s or teacher’s name and a legitimate-looking email address.
 But a closer look should raise some red flags.
 For example, the email address isn’t usually used, and the service provider is different, too.
 The message may begin with a simple “Hi” but doesn’t include a recipient’s name.
-There also may be spelling errors, including the pastor or teacher’s name.
+There also may be spelling errors, including the pastor’s or teacher’s name.

 How Does the Scam Work?